KnowThePepper

 How Hot is Bhut Jolokia White?
 Heat Level & Flavor

 The Bhut Jolokia White delivers 800K–1M Scoville Heat Units, placing it in the Super-Hot tier (1M+ SHU).
-That makes it roughly 200x hotter than a jalapeño.
+That makes it roughly 100-400x hotter than a jalapeño, depending on where the jalapeño falls in its 2,500-8,000 SHU range.

 Flavor notes: fruity and floral.

-Bhut Jolokia White Nutrition Facts & Health Benefits
+Bhut Jolokia White Nutrition Facts & Serving Context

 Like other super-hot C. chinense peppers, the white ghost is nutritionally dense relative to the tiny quantities you actually consume.
 Fresh pods contain significant vitamin C - far exceeding daily requirements per ounce, though the serving size is measured in fractions of a pepper.